FernandoBFonseca/FernandoBFonseca/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on a lot of side personnal projects to learn new things and helping my fellow comrade [@srjotaf](https://github.com/srjotaf) for automation of administrative tasks for the Electric FSAE team @EESC-USP-TUPA which we're members
+- 🔭 I’m Currently working on some academic projects involving robotics, in particular manipulator and explorer robots.
-- 🌱 I’m currently learning Python for Automation and Machine Learning and Microcontrollers (Arduino and ESP) for IoT and Robotics
+- 🌱 I’m currently learning ROS and SLAM for Robotics and Autonomous Navigation.
 - 📫 How to reach me: fernandobdf05@gmail.com